henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 ## Overview

 Video traffic dominates the Internet.
 In this project, you will explore how video content distribution networks (CDNs) work.
-In particular, you will implement adaptive bitrate selection and an HTTP proxy server to stream video at high bit rates from the closest server to a given client.
+In particular, you will implement adaptive bitrate selection and an HTTP proxy server to stream video from the closest server to a given client at high bit rates.

 <img src="real-CDN.png" title="Video CDN in the wild" alt="" width="350" height="256"/>

 ### Video CDNs in the Real World
-The figure above depicts a high level view of what this system looks like in the real world.
+The figure above depicts a high-level view of what this system looks like in the real world.
 Clients trying to stream a video first issue a DNS query to resolve the service's domain name to an IP address for one of the CDN's content servers.
-The CDN's authoritative DNS server selects the “best” content server for each particular client.
+The CDN's authoritative DNS server selects each client's “best” content server.
 (To simplify our assignment, we do not need to implement the DNS server except for the bonus part.)

 Once the client has the IP address for one of the content servers, it begins requesting chunks of the video the user requested.
 The video is encoded at multiple bitrates; as the client player receives video data, it calculates the throughput of the transfer and requests the highest bitrate the connection can support.